Digital Sustainability

 Why a Power Measurement Proxy?

-While there exist easy and accessible ways to estimate power consumption (and CO₂e emissions) for a webpage on the basis of server infrastructure, location and data transfer, assessing the power consumption of a webpage on the client (this means on the device somebody is using, e.g., a laptop or smartphone) requires more profound knowledge.
+While there exist easy and accessible ways to estimate power consumption (and CO₂e emissions) for a webpage on the basis of server infrastructure, location and data transfer, assessing the power consumption of a webpage on the client (somebody's device e.g. a laptop or smartphone) requires more profound knowledge.
 This prototype aims to simplify this process by providing a proxy that measures power consumption on the client side while loading and using a webpage.

 One way to measure the power consumption of a webpage would be to use Firefox`s Profiler which has a built-in functionality to measure power consumption.
 However, using the Firefox Profiler requires some technical knowledge and is not very accessible to everyone.
 Therefore, this prototype aims to provide a more user-friendly way for designers and developers building digital products.